Elbialy0/task1/README.md

 This solution provides **high performance in terms of time complexity**.
 However, it introduces **memory overhead** due to the duplication of photo references across multiple maps.
 The same photo may be stored in multiple `HashSet`s (one in each map), increasing memory usage.

+## Second Solution: Using a Single HashSet

+To minimize memory overhead, I used a single `HashSet` to store all photos.
+Each photo is stored only once, and searches are performed by iterating through the collection and applying filters.

+### Performance

+- **Memory usage:** Significantly improved since there is no duplication of photo references.
+- **Time complexity:** Slower compared to the